Mental Health Disorders We Treat:

 A chronic brain disorder characterized by episodes where a person cannot distinguish between real and unreal experiences.
 The severity, duration, and frequency of the symptoms can vary.
 When active, schizophrenia can include delusions, hallucinations, disorganized speech, trouble with thinking, and lack of motivation.
 Symptoms usually appear in early adulthood and persist for at least six months.

 Specific Learning Disorder

-A neurodevelopmental disorder or learning disability begins during school-age but may not be recognized until adulthood.
+A neurodevelopmental disorder or learning disability begins during school age but may not be recognized until adulthood.
 Learning disabilities refer to ongoing problems in three areas: reading, writing, and math, foundational to one’s learning ability.
 5 – 15% of school-age children struggle with a learning disability.
 An estimated 80% of those school-age children have the reading disorder dyslexia.
-One-third with learning disabilities also have ADHD.
-Other specific skills that may be impacted include putting thoughts into written words, spelling, reading comprehension, math problem solving, or calculations.
+One-third of learning disabilities also have ADHD.
+Other specific skills that may be impacted include putting thoughts into written words, spelling, reading comprehension, math problem-solving, or calculations.